AIED 2022 General Call for Papers

 It is important to note that the work presented should not have been published previously or be under consideration in other conferences of journals.
 Any paper caught in double submission will be rejected without review.

-Full papers, short papers, extended abstract, industry and innovation track papers, and doctoral consortium papers will be published by Springer Lecture Notes in Artificial Intelligence (LNAI), a subseries of Lectures Notes in Computer Science (LNCS).
+All AIED 2022 papers, including full papers, short papers, extended abstract, industry and innovation track papers, doctoral consortium papers, interactive events/demo papers, practitioner track papers will be published by Springer Lecture Notes in Artificial Intelligence (LNAI), a subseries of Lectures Notes in Computer Science (LNCS).
 Submissions must be in Springer format.
 Papers that do not use the required format may be rejected without review.
 Authors should consult Springer’s authors’ guidelines and use their proceedings templates, either for LaTeX or for Word, for the preparation of their papers.
 Springer encourages authors to include their ORCIDs in their papers.
 In addition, the corresponding author of each paper, acting on behalf of all of the authors of that paper, must complete and sign a Consent-to-Publish form.
 The corresponding author signing the copyright form should match the corresponding author marked on the paper.
 Once the files have been sent to Springer, changes relating to the authorship of the papers cannot be made.
-For further details about the format, please see

-- Full papers (10 pages + references; for a long oral presentation)
+- Full papers (12 pages including references; for a long oral presentation)

-- Short papers (4 pages + references; for a short oral presentation)
+- Short papers (6 pages including references; for a short oral presentation)

-- Industry and innovation track papers (4 pages + references; for a short oral presentation and a poster/interactive event)
+- Industry and innovation track papers (4 pages including references; for a short oral presentation and a poster/interactive event)

-- Doctoral consortium papers (4 pages + references; for roundtable sessions with group discussions)
+- Doctoral consortium papers (6 pages including references; for roundtable sessions with group discussions)

 All submissions are handled via EasyChair: https://easychair.org/conferences/?conf=aied2022